zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide2.md

 -   When possible, ADW also **caches** the results of a query for you.
 If you run identical queries more than once, you will notice a much lower response time when your results have been cached.

-### Explore additional queries with the Sample Schemas
+### Explore Additional Queries with the Sample Schemas

 #### **STEP 2: Experiment with running other sample queries**